I don't have an iOS or Android device - how do I get through setup?

 Tempest uses a patent-pending haptic rain sensor in the top of the device.
 Using a combination of pressure and capacitance, Tempest measures and counts each falling raindrop.
 Algorithms exclude things that are not rain (like the rumblings of a passing train or Harley).
 This allows Tempest to report the instant rain begins falling, the current intensity, and the total rain accumulation over time.
 Accuracy compares to a large tipping bucket, but does not get fouled with leaves or bird poop.

-Do I need a solar radiation shield?
+Do I need an additional solar radiation shield?

 Does the Tempest really detect lightning?

 Tempest detects cloud-to-ground and cloud-to-cloud lightning activity.
 The sensor detects electrical transmissions from lightning activity up to 40km (approx. 25 miles) away and gives an estimate of distance.
 Humans can typically sense lightning only up to 25km away.
 The sensor algorithm is even smart enough to reject man-made signals such as microwave ovens and motors.
 That said, it’s important to place the Tempest away from electrical disturbances for best performance.
 See more on Tempest's lightning detection.